ginolhac/ginolhac.github.com/posts/2023-11-16_lineagesos-s5/index.md

 ---
 title: "Installing LineageOS on an old {{< fa mobile-screen-button >}} S5"
-description: "Flashing a ungoogled-ROM"
+description: "Flashing an ungoogled-ROM"
 date: "2023-11-14"
 image: lineage-logo.png
 image-height: "100px"
 categories:
   - linux
   - DIY
+format:
+  html:
+    code-line-numbers: false
 ---

 Bought a Samsung S5 {{< fa mobile >}} in October 2014.
 It'd served me well for 4 years and since was lying in a drawer.
 Now the next and current smartphone is 5 years old and show some issues.
 Nothing dramatic but one is annoying, it is **not** receiving updates, especially _security_ ones for 3 years now.
-I don't much knowledge about the consequences but clearly it is not great.
+I don't have much knowledge about the consequences but clearly it is not great.
-Thus, here are four motivations for installing open-source OS on a phone:
+Thus, here are four motivations for installing an open-source OS on a phone:

 - Test the feasibility of having a non proprietary Android (apps outside {{< fa brands google-play >}})
 - Get updated Android {{< fa brands android >}}